jaypatel35/Data-Science-Practicum---2/README.md

 ### Step 2: Engineering the Nutritional Calculation Pipeline

-This stage was the project's core data engineering challenge: to replace unreliable, scraped nutritional data with verifiable, calculated values.
+This stage was my project's core data engineering challenge: to replace unreliable, scraped nutritional data with verifiable, calculated values.

-*   **Advanced Ingredient Parsing:** A custom function was developed to intelligently parse unstructured ingredient strings (e.g., "1 (8 ounce) can crushed pineapple, drained") into structured components: a numeric `quantity`, a standardized `unit` (e.g., 'cup', 'oz'), and a cleaned `ingredient name`.
+*   **I used an advanced ingredient parsing technique:** I developed a custom function to intelligently parse unstructured ingredient strings (e.g., "1 (8 ounce) can crushed pineapple, drained") into structured components: a numeric `quantity`, a standardized `unit` (e.g., 'cup', 'oz'), and a cleaned `ingredient name`.

-*   **High-Speed Fuzzy Matching:** I matched the cleaned ingredient names from every recipe against the 4 million products in the Open Food Facts database.
-This was achieved using `rapidfuzz`, a high-performance fuzzy string matching library.
-This critical step allowed me to link a recipe ingredient like "all-purpose flour" to a specific food product with known nutritional values, achieving **72.9% coverage** across nearly 19,000 unique ingredients.
+*   **Also did High-Speed Fuzzy Matching:** I matched the cleaned ingredient names from every recipe against the 4 million products in the Open Food Facts database.
+I achieved this using `rapidfuzz`, a high-performance fuzzy string matching library.
+This useful step allowed me to link a recipe ingredient like "all-purpose flour" to a specific food product with known nutritional values, achieving **72.9% coverage** across nearly 19,000 unique ingredients.

 *   **Nutrition Aggregation and Validation:** With each ingredient successfully matched, I calculated the total calories, protein, carbs, and fat for each recipe.
-The system aggregated the nutritional values of its components, carefully adjusted for the specified quantities and units.
-The final per-serving nutrition was then benchmarked against the NHANES per-meal averages to ensure my calculations were realistic, ultimately producing a clean, reliable dataset for over **33,000 recipes**.
+And aggregated the nutritional values of its components, carefully adjusted for the specified quantities and units.
+My final per-serving nutrition was then benchmarked against the NHANES per-meal averages to ensure my calculations were realistic, ultimately producing a clean, reliable dataset for over **33,000 recipes**.

 ![Recipe vs NHANES Benchmark](assets/3.png)
 *A comparative histogram showing the distribution of per-meal nutrition from my calculated recipes against the NHANES daily intake (divided by three).
 This visual validates that my recipe data is nutritionally plausible.*